Celebrated singer-songwriter John Prine has died at 73 | Celebrities | Journal Gazette

 John Prine, the ingenious singer-songwriter who explored the heartbreaks, indignities and absurdities of everyday life in “Angel from Montgomery,” “Sam Stone,” “Hello in There” and scores of other indelible tunes, died Tuesday at the age of 73.

-His family announced his death from complications from the coronavirus; he died at Vanderbilt University Medical Center in Nashville, Tennessee, where he had been hospitalized last month.
+His family announced his death from complications from the coronavirus; he died at Vanderbilt University Medical Center in Nashville, Tennessee.

+His wife Fiona said last month that she had tested positive for COVID-19 and she has since recovered, but her husband was hospitalized on March 26 with coronavirus symptoms.
+He was put on a ventilator and remained in the intensive care unit for several days.

 Winner of a lifetime achievement Grammy earlier this year, Prine was a virtuoso of the soul, if not the body.
-He sang his conversational lyrics in a voice roughened by a hard-luck life, particularly after throat cancer left him with a disfigured jaw.
+He sang his conversational lyrics in a voice so rough that even he didn't like the sound all that much, until it was softened by the throat cancer surgery that disfigured his jaw late in life.

 He joked that he fumbled so often on the guitar, taught to him as a teenager by his older brother, that people thought he was inventing a new style.
 But his open-heartedness, eye for detail and sharp and surreal humor brought him the highest admiration from critics, from such peers as Bob Dylan and Kris Kristofferson, and from such younger stars as Jason Isbell and Kacey Musgraves, who even named a song after him.